-That’s why taking some time each month to invest in recurring income is a great idea.
+That’s why taking some time each month to invest in diversifying your income is a great idea.

 However, it’s not easy.
-Creating passive income is harder and sometimes more expensive upfront.
+Creating diverse income streams is harder and sometimes more expensive to do upfront.
+In fact, chances are you’ll need to work without pay at the start.

 This is probably the simplest way to get recurring income.